Chao-Xi/jxtechbook/docs/2025/0intro.md

 #### Pursue New career path

-First I already work as devops eng over 8 years.
-I always want improve my career into a new level.
-I’m pursuing SRE because I’m quite interesting about reliability engineering.
-I deeply value my DevOps experience.
-It especially focus on automation, CI/CD, cloud migration, and new service collaboration.
-But SRE balances speed with reliability targets (SLIs/SLOs).
-I’d like to working on designing resilient systems to reducing error budgets, improve service performance, site reability and treating operations as a software problem.
+*  In the financial company, I dont see my future here.
+Cause, comparing to new techs, codes or new solutions, they are more concern about procedures.
+Every day, I spend more times on writing documents, go-through steps, meeting with compliance team than working on my codes and my operations jobs.
+And I dont' even have any chance to learn new techs here.
+Thus I feel like I gonna be wasted in this team for longer time.

-Second Still is I can say our research application is quite heavy service and old setup and the core service is using vendor service.
+Second Still is I can say our application is quite heavy service and old setup and the core service is using vendor service.
 Thus the service is still setting on on-premise data centers.
 So most of tech stacks are using traditional setup not container.
 Exp, in next couple years, our most critical project is migrating services from redhat 7 to redhat 8 for all regions.
 So I hope I can find any opportunity to work on some projects with trendy tech stacks like containerlization, cloud, service mesh etc

 Thrid I working in a global team, this team actually based in LDN..
-And since I'm only one here in Shanghai.
+And since I'm only one here in Shanghai. all my teammats are based in Pune India and LDN.
 Although I enjoy my work alone with the my current team, while I'd like to work in more collaborative environments. from what I have more chance to learn from each other here

 > So I have to work with them like meetings, discussion, troubleshootings every day late night